Military history of Japan: Shōwa era and World War II (1926–1945)

+Imperial Japanese Army and Navy were disbanded by the Supreme Commander for the Allied Powers.
 Upon adoption of the 1947 constitution, Japan became the State of Japan (Nihon Koku, 日本国).
 The Empire of Japan was dismantled and all overseas territories were lost.
 Japan was reduced to the territories that were traditionally within the Japanese cultural sphere pre-1895: the four main islands (Honshu, Hokkaido, Kyushu, and Shikoku), the Ryukyu Islands, and the Nanpō Islands.
 The Kuril Islands also historically belong to Japan.
 The Kuril Islands were first inhabited by the Ainu people and then controlled by the Japanese Matsumae clan in the Edo Period.
 However, the Kuril Islands weren't included due to a dispute with the Soviet Union.

 Over the course of the war, Japan displayed many significant advances in military technology, strategy, and tactics.
 Among them were the Yamato-class battleship, aircraft carrier innovation (e.g. Hōshō), the Sen-Toku submarine bomber carriers, Mitsubishi Zero fighters, Kamikaze bombers, type 91 torpedo, Nakajima Kikka, Yokosuka MXY-7 Ohka, Kaiten human torpedoes and the Kairyū-class submarine.

 Contemporary period

-Shōwa era (Post-war) (1945–1989)
+Shōwa era, Occupation (1945–1952) and Post-war (1952–1989)

 Post World War II, Japan was deprived of any military capability after signing the surrender agreement in 1945.
-The U.S. occupation forces were fully responsible for protecting Japan from external threats.
+The Allied occupation forces were fully responsible for protecting Japan from external threats.
 Japan only had a minor police force for domestic security.
-Japan was under the sole control of the United States.
+Japan was under the sole control of the U.S. military.
 This was the only time in Japanese history that it was occupied by a foreign power.

 Unlike the occupation of Germany, other countries such as the Soviet Union had almost zero influence in Japan.
 West Germany was allowed to write its own constitution under supervision of the Allies.
-West Germany was at the forefront of the Cold War and wasn't required to include a pacifist clause in their constitution.
+West Germany was at the forefront of the Cold War and was not required to include a pacifist clause in their constitution.
 Meanwhile, General Douglas MacArthur had near complete control over Japanese politics.
-Japan's 1947 constitution was mostly written by the United States and under the guidelines of General Douglas MacArthur.
-This changed Japan's previous authoritarian system of quasi-absolute monarchy to a form of liberal democracy with a parliamentary-based political system.
+1947 Japanese constitution was mostly written by the United States and under the guidelines of General Douglas MacArthur.
+This changed Japan's previous authoritarian system of quasi-absolute monarchy to a form of liberal democracy with constitutional monarchy and parliamentary-based political system.
 The constitution guarantees civil and human rights.
 The Emperor changed to a symbolic status as "the symbol of the State and of the unity of the people."
 Douglas MacArthur included Article 9 which says Japan forever renounces war as an instrument for settling international disputes and declares that Japan will never again maintain "land, sea, or air forces or other war potential".
 Japan became a pacifist country since September 1945.
 The trauma of World War II produced strong pacifist sentiments among the nation.